-This volume discusses and explores Chinese identity through the lens of both the Chinese and the English languages.
+This volume explores Chinese identity through the lens of both the Chinese and English languages.

 Until the twentieth century, English was a language associated with capitalists and "military aggressors" in China.
 However, the massive progression of globalisation in China following the 1980s has transformed the language into an important tool for China’s modernisation.
-Regardless of the role English plays in China, there always has been a fear of the spread of culture(s) associated with English, leading to weakening of the Chinese identity.
-This fear resulted in the development of the ‘ti-yong’ principle: "Chinese learning for essence (ti), Western learning for utility (yong)."
+Regardless of the role English plays in China, there has always been a fear there that the spread of culture(s) associated with English would lead to weakening of the Chinese identity.
+This fear resulted in the development of the ti-yong principle: "Chinese learning for essence (ti), Western learning for utility (yong)."

-Fong’s book aims to enhance understanding of the ‘ti-yong’ dichotomy in relation to people’s sense of being Chinese in China and the penetration of English into non-English speaking societies, resistances, the resultant tensions in people’s sense of personal and national identity, and their place in the world.
-Using Q methodology, the book presents observations based on data collected from four participant groups, namely high school and university students, teachers and parents in China to investigate their perspectives on the status and roles of English as well as Chinese.
+Fong’s book aims to enhance understanding of the ti-yong dichotomy in relation to people’s sense of being Chinese in China, the penetration of English into non-English speaking societies, the resultant tensions in people’s sense of personal and national identity, and their place in the world.
+Using Q methodology, the book presents observations based on data collected from four participant groups, namely high school and university students, teachers and parents in China, to investigate their perspectives on the status and roles of English, as well as those of Chinese.

 Table of Contents

 Emily Tsz Yan Fong is currently an Honorary Lecturer at the School of Culture, History and Language at the Australian National University (ANU).
-She has previously taught Linguistics and Translation at the ANU and the University of Hong Kong.
-Her research interests span across Global Englishes, Sociolinguistics, Translation and Chinese Studies.
+She has previously taught linguistics and translation at the ANU and the University of Hong Kong.
+Her research interests span global Englishes, sociolinguistics, translation and Chinese studies.